fancy-lang/fake/README.md

 ## Note:

 This is still in the making.
-More features coming soon, but defining basic tasks and dependencies between them works fine already.
+More features are coming soon, but defining basic tasks and dependencies between them works already.